 If you’re the type who can really pull off a saree, pack up to 6 or 7 sarees.
 Otherwise, keep it under 5.
 Here are some saree types for you to pick and choose from-

 This floral chiffon saree available on Myntra is the perfect outfit to wear for lunch with the in-laws.

 This one goes without saying.
 Not only are they comfortable, but they’re also the perfect outfit for those post-wedding rituals and dinners and get-togethers.
-Pack at least 6-7 of these and make sure you don’t repeat colors so they don’t look alike!
+Pack at least 6-7 of these as part of your trousseau packing and make sure you don’t repeat colours so they don’t look alike!